sonoro1234/Lua2SC/README.md

 Lua2SC
 ======

-Lua client for supercollider scsynth and supernova
+Lua client for supercollider scsynth and supernova.
+Pure lua implementation based on standard portable modules: lualanes, wxlua, luasocket, bitOp plus some custom modules: osclua, pmidi, random.

 ------Linux and Mac OS-----------

-First you should build lua 5.1 or 5.2 build wxlua as a module (most difficult part) build luasocket build bitOp (in case you are in 5.1)
+First you should build lua 5.1 or 5.2 build lualanes () build wxlua as a module (most difficult part) build luasocket build bitOp (in case you are in 5.1)